bodePacker/django-backend/README.md

 # Step 6: Make a superUser to view and login to the admin pannel.
 Follow the steps after using this command
 python manage.py createsuperuser

+# Step 7: Make a copy of the test data
+python manage.py loaddata db_backup.json

 #Step 7: Run the django server
 python manage.py runserver